jansmolders86/mediacenterjs/README.md

 Setup issues
 -----------------

-**Windows & Node-Gyp**
-If installing of a Module fails (especially on Windows), it usually is an issue due to the depenceny of node-gyp and the depencendy it has.
-On Windows you need to have installed ([Microsoft Visual Studio C++ 2010 Express][http://go.microsoft.com/?linkid=9709949] ) according to the node-gyp documentation.

-If for some reason you installed or already have installed a different version if visual studio, you need to add a parameter to the install.
-An example of installing lame with visual studio 2012 on Windows:

-	npm install lame --msvs_version=2012

-The following modules have a node-gyp dependency:

-* sqlite3
-* lame

-For more information please check the ([Node-Gyp documentation] [https://github.com/TooTallNate/node-gyp])

-**x64**

-If you get errors that the 64-bit compilers are not installed you may also need the [http://www.microsoft.com/en-us/download/details.aspx?id=8279]

-**Lame**
+**Lame and SQLite3**

 When you download this application through git (Either through zip or a GIT clone) It's possible you will get an error when trying to start the application.
-This is due to the fact the lame module has some os dependencies.
+This is due to the fact that some modules have dependencies that need to be installed.
 So you need to run the install again.

 	npm install lame

-If this install fails please check the above section about Windows and node-gyp.
+	or/and
+	npm install sqlite3

+If you run Windows it's likely this install will fail.
+Especially on a x64 machine because to install the dependencies, NPM uses a module called node-gyp.
+Which, in it's turn has dependencies as well.
+You need to install the following:

+	Windows 32 bits: ([Microsoft Visual Studio C++ 2010 Express][http://go.microsoft.com/?linkid=9709949] )
+	Windows 64 bits: ([Microsoft Windows SDK 7.1 which includes visual studio][http://www.microsoft.com/en-us/download/details.aspx?id=8279])

+If you continue to have trouble installing the modules, Please read the documentation: ([Node-Gyp documentation] [https://github.com/TooTallNate/node-gyp])

+**I Already have visual studio installed but it's a different version than 2010**

+An example of installing lame with visual studio 2012 on Windows:

+	npm install lame --msvs_version=2012

 Run MediacenterJS
 -------------